 Learn to partake in Outdoor Adventure with the Go Outdoors program!
 Guided trips are available here: http://recreation.rutgers.edu/adventurerec/outdoor-classes/

-After you are all settled, if you feel that there is anything miss from this guide, let the graduate students know!
+After you are all settled, if you feel there is anything missing from this guide, please let the grad students know!
 We are always looking to add/improve!